-If you want to fly a route like Boston to Amsterdam in business class, make sure to book by September 17th, as it will only set you back 50,000 Qantas points.
-Comparatively, this route in business class will cost 57,500 points on American Airlines and 60,000–70,000 points on United.
+If you want to fly a route like Boston to Amsterdam in business class, the new price is 57,000 Qantas points (previously 50,000).
+This puts the route on par with booking business class on American Airlines (57,500) and slightly cheaper than the 60,000–70,000 points charged by United.
 Since distance traveled is the key factor, booking a direct routing is critical.
 If you connect in Philidelphia instead of London, you'll end up in a higher zone.
 Great Circle Mapper is an ideal tool to find out how many miles you'll fly on a given route.

 Qantas flights within Australia